 - She was born in Illinois but has lived in Georgia for most of her life.

 - Kate is the rarest Meyers-Briggs Personality Type: an INFJ.
 This means she is the most extroverted introvert, and she is an idealist with rational thoughts.
-In other words, silly needy.
+In other words, she a thinker and a feeler with a judgmental side and she can be really needy.
+Her therapist says it’s not always easy being an INFJ.
+Kate loves her therapist.

 - Kate is a total control freak, which led her to have five natural childbirths under the care of midwives.
-She is an advocate of empowering women to make informed decisions and achieve the birth experiences they desire and deserve.
+She is an advocate of empowering women to make informed decisions and achieve the birth experiences they desire and deserve (and that includes relying on pain relief if that’s what they want but not allowing fear to force them to into anything).
 She also breastfed for a total of 15 1/2 years of her 45 years of life (she triple-checked the math).

 - Kate’s first love was books.
 Her second love was horses.
-Her all-time love is her husband – a brilliant, kind man who loves more deeply and unconditionally than anyone else she knows.
-He’s also the most ethical human being she knows as well as an atheist.
+Her all-time love is her husband – a brilliant, kind man who loves her more deeply and unconditionally than anyone else she knows.

 - She briefly lived in L.A. and later auditioned at theatre schools in NYC pursuing a childhood dream of becoming an actress.
 (She always wanted to be a writer or an actress.
 One for two isn’t bad.)

 - She gave law school a try as well.
 (Loved the school part but wasn’t sure about the whole being a lawyer part).
 She told the dean she wanted to write.
-He duly quoted Frost’s A Road Less Traveled, and Kate became a happy if not slightly sheepish, law school dropout.
-This all took place in the fall of 2001, when so many people pivoted, realizing life is too short to not be with the people you love and/or to be unhappy with your path.
+He duly quoted Frost’s The Road Not Taken, and Kate became a happy if not slightly sheepish, law school dropout.
+This all took place in the aftermath of 9-11, when so many people pivoted, realizing life is too short to not be with the people you love and/or to be discontent with your path.

 -